nicowyss/watchtra/README.md

 ## Deploy to Azure

-Click the button below to deploy this solution to your Azure subscription:
+Click the button below to deploy this solution to your Azure subscription: (YOU NEED GLOBAL ADMIN PERMISSION)

 # Watchtra Deployment